-Between half and three quarters of women in the UK have experienced sexual harassment while at work, according to TUC research.
-In the US, reasearch from the EEOC paints a similar picture, with studies finding that anywhere from 25% to 85% of women have experienced sexual harassment in the workplace.
+Between half and three-quarters of women in the UK have experienced sexual harassment while at work, according to TUC research.
+In the US, research from the EEOC paints a similar picture, with studies finding that anywhere from 25% to 85% of women have experienced sexual harassment in the workplace.

 Along with a robust framework and policies to counter any potential harassment or discrimination, the CIPD advises employers to implement a robust process for recording complaints and investigations.
-These tools should include the names of the people involved, dates, the nature and frequency of incidents, action taken, follow-up and monitoring information.
+These tools should include the names of the people involved, relevant dates, the nature and frequency of incidents, any actions taken, and other relevant information.

 Sexual harassment displaces financial misbehavior